zs-barnes/sicp-exercises/chapter1.md

   (filtered-accumulate combiner null-value term (next a) next b filter))) (else (filtered-accumulate combiner null-value term (next a) next b filter))))
 ```
-a) Here is the result  of the sum of squares of the prime numbers in a given range:
+a) Result of the sum of squares of the prime numbers in a given range:
 ```
 1 ]=> (filtered-accumulate + 0 square 2 inc 9 prime?)